(Hyperbaric Oxygen Therapy)

-The sooner recompression therapy is begun, the better the result is likely to be.
-However, recompression may be helpful even if started 48 hours after surfacing.
+The sooner recompression therapy for decompression sickness is begun, the better the result is likely to be.
+However, recompression may be helpful even if started up to several days after surfacing.
 Some chambers have room for more than one person and some have room for only one.
-Treatments are usually given once or twice daily for 45 to 300 minutes.
+Treatments are usually given once or twice daily for up to 300 minutes.
 Most often, 100% oxygen is given at 2.5 to 3 atmospheres of pressure.

-Recompression therapy is usually avoided during pregnancy unless the mother’s life is in danger because of possible harmful effects of high oxygen concentrations on the fetus.
+During pregnancy a single recompression treatment for an acute illness such as decompression sickness or carbon monoxide poisoning is generally considered safe.
+However, multiple hyperbaric oxygen treatments are usually avoided during pregnancy because of possible harmful effects of high oxygen concentrations on the fetus.
 Recompression therapy can cause problems similar to those that occur with barotrauma.
 It can also cause temporary nearsightedness, low blood sugar levels (hypoglycemia), or, rarely, toxic effects on the lungs or seizures.